hbkwong/Breaking-Bricks/README.md

 > Breaking Bricks is currently under development.
 If you have any recommendations or comments to share, please feel free to connect.

-Breaking Bricks utilizes the following:
+The game utilizes the following:

 - JavaScript
 - HTML5 Canvas